jlangch/venice/doc/readme/repl.md

 Install Venice and the REPL following the [Getting started](start.md) guide.

-From the directory Venice has been installed to, run a REPL by executing the REPL start script:
+From the directory Venice has been installed, run a REPL in a terminal by executing the REPL start script:

 on MacOSX and Linux: